What is Report for America?

 How does the funding model work?

-RFA will NOT be government funded.
+RFA is NOT government funded.
 Rather, its unique structure will dramatically expand the base of donors supporting local journalism to create positions in newsrooms across the country.

 When will you be making decisions about who participates?